Fukaya Categories as Categorical Morse Homology

-One can view this presentation of $\Perf F(M)$ as a categorified version of the Morse homology of $M$.
-First, to each critical point $p\in \fc$, we assign the stable Fukaya category $\Perf F(M_p)$ of the Weinstein cell $M_p$.
-From the perspective of Morse homology, one can view $F(M_p)$ as the analogue of a scalar vector space $k[\deg p]$ shifted by the index of $p$.
-(Since the $\oo$-category $\stab_k$ of small stable idempotent-complete $k$-linear $\oo$-categories is not itself stable, it is unsurprising that ``suspension" in the current setting is not invertible as it is in the traditional setting.)
+One can view this presentation of $\operatorname{Perf} F(M)$ as a~categorif\/ied version of the Morse homology of $M$.
+First, to each critical point $p\in \mathfrak c$, we assign the stable Fukaya category $\operatorname{Perf} F(M_p)$ of the Weinstein cell $M_p$.
+From the perspective of Morse homology, one can view $F(M_p)$ as the analogue of a~scalar vector space $k[\deg p]$ shifted by the index of $p$.
+(Since the $\infty$-category ${\rm st}_k$ of small stable idempotent-complete $k$-linear $\infty$-categories is not itself stable, it is unsurprising that ``suspension'' in the current setting is not invertible as it is in the traditional setting.)

-Second, to pairs of critical points $p, q\in \fc$, we assign the individual term $\fraki_q^! \fraki_{p!}$ of the gluing monad $T$.
+Second, to pairs of critical points $p, q\in \mathfrak c$, we assign the individual term $\mathfrak i_q^! \mathfrak i_{p!}$ of the gluing monad $T$.
 More generally, to collections of critical points, we assign the corresponding terms of the gluing monad $T$ together with the monadic structure maps among them.
 From the perspective of Morse homology, one can view the individual terms and their monadic structure as the analogue of boundary maps and their higher relations.

-Part of the appeal of Morse homology is that the boundary maps and their higher relations localize along the spaces of flow lines connecting the relevant critical points.
-Furthermore, the boundary maps and their higher relations admit simple descriptions in terms of the spaces of flow lines.
-For instance, the boundary maps themselves are given by counts of isolated flow lines.
-We will develop an analogue of this picture in the section immediately following.
+Part of the appeal of Morse homology is that the boundary maps and their higher relations localize along the spaces of f\/low lines connecting the relevant critical points.
+Furthermore, the boundary maps and their higher relations admit simple descriptions in terms of the spaces of f\/low lines.
+For instance, the boundary maps themselves are given by counts of isolated f\/low lines.
+We will develop an abstract analogue of this picture directly below.